Accessible Voting and Services

 Voters can return their voted ballot to the Department using the postage-paid return envelope enclosed in the Vote-by-Mail ballot packet.
 Ballots can be returned in person to the City Hall Voting Center beginning 29 days before the election, or to any polling place in California on Election Day.
 Voters may also return their ballots to the curbside drop-off stations outside City Hall or authorize someone to return a ballot on their behalf.
 For more information about voting by mail, visit the Vote by Mail page

-Ballot pickup and/or Delivery Program
+Ballot Delivery Program

-Starting 29 days before the election up until Election Day, the Department facilitates ballot pick up and delivery.
+Approximately two weeks before the election up until Election Day, the Department facilitates ballot pick up and delivery.
 Any voter may authorize a person to pick up and return a ballot on his or her behalf.
 Voters may use the Ballot Pickup Authorization Form (PDF) or submit their own written authorization.
 The written authorization must be signed under penalty of perjury and include the voter’s name, date of birth, residential address, and the name of person authorized to pick up the ballot.

 If you require additional assistance to receive or return your ballot, please contact the Department using the contact form, or call (415) 554-4375.